 Visit Cachi

-The village of Cachi is simply gorgeous and it’d be a pity to miss it.
-It’s a very well preserved colonial village where you’ll get a good fix for history and colonial architecture.
-You can get there driving along the Cuesta del Obispo, a winding road from where you’ll get breathtaking views.
+The village of Cachi is simply gorgeous, and it’d be a pity to miss it: it really is what to see in Salta if you are craving a rural experience.
+It’s a very well-preserved colonial village where you’ll get a good fix for history and colonial architecture.

 Try the local cuisine

 You’ll find lots of regional food in Salta.
-Make sure to try locro, a stew of meat, corn and potatoes; humitas, which are husks filled with corn and cheese; tamales, aka steamed leaves filled with meat, potatoes and corn flour.
-They are very popular street foods, but you can also find them in family run restaurants or at the Mercado San Miguel.
+Make sure to try locro, a stew of meat, corn, and potatoes; humitas, husks filled with corn and cheese; and tamales, aka steamed leaves filled with meat, potatoes, and corn flour.

 Eat empanadas

 Rumor has it that Salta is where empanadas were invented.
-I can’t swear to this, but for some reason this is the first place where I tried them and to be honest, for as many empanadas I have had during my many trips to Argentina, I have yet to find one that is as good as those I have had in Salta.
-Make sure to get your fill of these light pastries stuffed with meat and onion, or spinach and ricotta, or even ham and cheese.
+I can’t swear to this, but for some reason, this is the first place where I tried them.
+And to be honest, while I’ve had so many empanadas during my many trips to Argentina, I have yet to find one that is as good as those I have had in Salta.

 Where to stay and eat in Salta and its province